 It’s important to see a specialist who truly understands OCD and its treatment because they’ll be able to recognize the sneaky ways OCD rears its head and will help you tolerate uncertainty in the face of your OCD fears.
 They’ll also give you the tools and knowledge needed to learn how to implement acceptance into your daily life and provide you with the response prevention strategies you need to prevent compulsions.

 NOCD has licensed therapists that are specialty-trained in treating OCD with ERP.
-You can book a free 15-minute call with their team to get matched with one and get started with OCD treatment at NOCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment and get started with OCD treatment at NOCD.
 Their consultation is free and doesn’t take very long—and it could be one of the most important calls you ever make.

 About Alegra Kastens:

 Alegra Kastens is a Licensed Marriage & Family Therapist and received her master’s degree in clinical psychology from Pepperdine University.
 She specializes in the treatment of obsessive-compulsive disorder (OCD), anxiety disorders, eating disorders, body-focused repetitive behaviors (BFRBs), and body dysmorphic disorder (BDD).
 Her passion for OCD treatment, education, and advocacy comes from her own personal experience with the disorder.
 She understands firsthand the relentlessness of OCD and how painfully it holds one’s life captive.
 She also understands that relief and recovery are real with a large dose of evidence-based treatment and an equally large dose of willingness.